What is the Junior Olympian Program?

 Shooters will learn about safety rules and learn the visual and audible signals used to for timing/safety controls.

 Indoor JOP rounds follow the protocols of a Canadian 300 round, with modifications for skill level: new archers would start on an 80cm target progressing through to a 60cm target and eventually 40cm when they master their skills.
-Outdoor JOP rounds are shot on a 122cm face at distances starting at 15m progressing through to 70m as skills are honed.
+Depending on equipment category, Outdoor JOP rounds are shot on a 122cm or 80cm face at distances starting at 15m progressing through to 70m as skills are honed.
 Outdoor shooting introduces the challenge of shooting longer distances and facing the elements of Mother Nature: wind, rain, cold, sun and heat.

 Provincial JOP Championships

 BC Archery holds several opportunities for JOP competition, with an Indoor Championships in April, Outdoor in June, and Indoor Regionals and Mailmatch in the winter.
 Regionals and Mailmatch are held in each club and the scores are compiled with all the scores in the Province to determine placings.
-Indoor and Outdoor Championships are held in 4 or 5 locations across the Province to bring the kids together in a tournament environment, getting them outside their comfort zone, and exposing them to the challenge of a real tournament environment.
-Scores are compiled from all the venues to determine overall placings.
+Indoor and Outdoor Championships are held in 4 or 5 locations around the Province to bring the kids together in a tournament environment, getting them outside their comfort zone, and exposing them to the challenge of a real tournament environment.
+Scores from all venues are compiled to determine overall placings.
 Youth compete according to the next classification they are working for, regardless of age or equipment.
 For example if the archer has achieved the Master Archer badge they will compete against all other archers who have achieved this badge and are working towards the Expert Bowman badge.
-The JOP Championship events loosely follow the protocols of the Canadian-300 and Canadian-900 rounds with modifications for skill level and equipment types.
+The JOP Championship events loosely follow the protocols of the Canadian-300 and 720-rounds with modifications for skill level and equipment types.
 For this reason, the events are not registered with Archery Canada, however, the athletes are eligible for BC JOP records.